Projects

 Consider minimum requirements for space planning, adaptations to the work environment such as a minimum number of meeting rooms be fitted with hearing loops or screen readers, as well as added comfort controls to furniture or equipment.

-Space Occupancy
+Space occupancy

 Space occupancy refers to the number of people in your office during a given period of time.
 Knowing this metric and monitoring it is important because it will determine how much space your organisation actually needs to support its staff.